Where's My Refund? How to Track Your Tax Refund Status

 As of the week ending on April 7, 2023, the IRS had processed more than 100 million tax returns, but of course, the agency still has more to process (and more refunds to issue).
 You can track your 2022 tax return, starting as soon as the IRS accepts it.

-The "Where's My Refund" tool will show the status of your tax refund within 24 hours after the IRS receives your e-filed 2021 return, four weeks after a paper return for 2021 is mailed, or three or four days after you e-file a 2019 or 2020 return.
-In most case, it will tell you that your tax refund has either been:
+The "Where's My Refund" tool can show the status of your tax refund as early as 24 hours after the IRS receives your e-filed return or four weeks after you mail a paper return.

-- Approved (the IRS is preparing to send your refund to your bank or directly to you in the mail); or
+- Approved: The IRS is preparing to send your refund

-- Sent (the money is on its way).
+- Sent: Your refund money is on its way

-In some cases, if the IRS is still reviewing your return, the tool may display instructions or an explanation of what the IRS is doing.
+If the IRS is still reviewing your return, the tool may display instructions or an explanation of what the IRS is doing instead of these statuses.
+You might see Tax Topic 152, which just means that the IRS is still processing your return.
 Once your refund is processed and approved, the tool will give you an estimated date when you'll get your payment.

-If your refund is being deposited into your bank account, wait at least five days after the IRS sends the payment before contacting your bank to check on it.
+If you chose direct deposit for your tax refund, it can take five or more days after the IRS sends the payment for it to show in your bank account.
 Some banks will credit funds more quickly than others.
 If you're getting a paper check, it could take a few weeks before you receive it in the mail.